 When calculating the OECD tax wedge, both employers’ and employees’ contributions to Social Security and Medicare are taken into account.
 Even though an employee is exempt from having to pay their employer’s portion out of their own pocket, they still would have been entitled to receive that money even if their company had not contributed.
 The rate of the Social Security tax that will apply to wages received in 2022 is fixed at 6.2% for employees as well as employers, whereas the rate that applies to income earned through self-employment is 12.4%.
 Employers and workers each pay 1.45% of their income toward the Medicare levy, whereas those who are self-employed pay 2.9%.6

 The Wedge of Taxation in the United States

-According to the OECD, the tax wedge for the average single worker in the United States is expected to decrease by 1.2 percentage points, from 27.2 percent in 2020 to 28.4 percent in 2021.
-Despite this reduction, the tax wedge in the United States will still be lower than the OECD average for all countries in the same year, which is 34.6 percent.
-In the meantime, the average take-home pay for a single worker in the United States was 77.4 percent of their gross compensation, which is higher than the average take-home pay across all OECD countries, which was 75.4 percent.
+According to the OECD, the tax wedge for the typical single worker in the United States will expand by 1.2 percentage points, from 27.2% in 2020 to 28.4% in 2021.
+This increase is smaller than the OECD average for all nations, which will be 34.6% in the same year.
+In the meantime, the average take-home pay for a single worker in the United States was 77.4% of their gross compensation, which is higher than the average take-home pay across OECD countries, which was 75.4%.7

 The income tax, Social Security tax, and Medicare tax are the only three taxes that are included in the OECD tax wedge.
 It does not include taxes on sales, property, or vehicles, nor does it cover taxes on state income.

-Questions That Are Typically Asked (FAQs)
+Questions That Are Typically Responded To (FAQs)

 What is the typical rate of taxation in the United States?